-\ illuminates red.
+illuminates red.

-When the ignition is switched on, \ flashes briefly.
-If it does not flash, stays lit or flashes during driving, there is a fault with the belt pretensioners or the airbag system.
+When the ignition is switched on, flashes briefly.
+If it does not flash, stays lit or flashes during driving, there is a fault in the airbag system.
 Seek the assistance of a workshop.
 The airbags and belt pretensioners may fail to trigger in the event of an accident.

-Deployment of the belt pretensioners or airbags is indicated by continuous illumination of $\Re$ .
+Deployment of the belt pretensioners or airbags is indicated by continuous illumination of \Re .